Rhyd Ddu — “rrrr-eed thee”

 Perhaps it was the COVID lockdown fat I’d put on – suddenly carrying an extra stone of bodyweight was throwing me off?
 Perhaps it was the loss of fitness from January’s 200km run challenge to May’s barely-running-at-all (in June I made a panic effort 🙄) or perhaps it was lack of sleep… surely this couldn’t be turning 50?

 I got myself together and ploughed on, picking up my feet and trying not to panic.
 We reached Bwlch Main, the ridge looming out of the mist, and my brain went into complete spasm and one huge, clear, absolute knowledge – it wasn’t even just a thought – filled my mind:

 If you go onto that ridge, you are going to die.

 “I want to go home,” said my youngest.
 My kids can read me.
-I turned around and led them right back down to the nice, safe slope with the fence, where I quietly freaked out in the privacy of my own head.
+I turned around and led them right back down to the nice, safe slope with the fence, where I sat down to freak out in a safe spot.

 “We are literally about 600m from the summit!” squawked Eldest, correctly.

 At which point I freaked out more.

 We sat and ate.
 The wind was up a bit (still safe) and we were now clammy.
 I wrapped up Youngest in more clothes, and figured, we may be better heading over the ridge and reaching the summit, and Ranger path down, than sitting in the wind getting cold.
 Let’s go back and take another look, I said.
-There was a steady stream of other walkers, including kids in trainers and people who looked like they’d never walked before ever – not exactly a recommendation, but still, this is just a walk (the ridge isn’t even a scramble).
+There was a steady stream of other walkers, including kids in trainers and people who looked like they’d never walked before ever, even on the flat – not exactly a recommendation, but still, this is just a walk (the ridge isn’t even a scramble).

 We stomped back up, and as soon as I saw the slope down to the left, all the blood left my legs, and as soon as we reached the ridge, my brain shrieked inside my skull,